tanayseven/x-mas-greeting/README.md

 ## TODO

 - [X] Create a player character that moves
-- [ ] Add a continuous deployment system to the project
+- [X] Add a continuous deployment system to the project
-- [ ] Add a camera on the player
+- [X] Add a camera on the player
+- [X] Add collision to the snow borders
+- [ ] Cut apart all the sprites that might be needed
 - [ ] Christmas Greeting Card that will have the following activities
   - [ ] Edit the sprites in the necessary way
   - [ ] Put a Christmas tree which can be decorated